rythei/PersonalSiteWorking/index.md

 ## About Me

-I am a PhD student at UC Berkeley interested in statistics and machine learning, advised by [Michael Mahoney](https://www.stat.berkeley.edu/~mmahoney/).
-I also work closely with [Jason Klusowski](https://jasonklusowski.github.io) at Princeton.
-Before coming to Berkeley, I was a student at Arizona State University, where I studied mathematics and economics, and completed a master's thesis under [Sebastien Motsch](http://seb-motsch.com/) in the mathematics department.
+I am a Machine Learning Scientist at [Harmonic Discovery](https://www.harmonicdiscovery.com).
+I completed my PhD at UC Berkeley under [Michael Mahoney](https://www.stat.berkeley.edu/~mmahoney/), where I worked on machine learning.
+Before Berkeley, I was a student at Arizona State University, where I studied mathematics and economics, and completed a master's thesis under [Sebastien Motsch](http://seb-motsch.com/) in the mathematics department.
 I was also the machine learning lead in the [Luminosity Lab](https://theluminositylab.com).
 Outside of university, I spent two summers as a research intern at Salesforce Research, and have also worked for Amazon.com in the past.
-See my [CV](./assets/files/Theisen_AcademicCV.pdf) for more.
+See my [CV](./assets/files/Theisen_CV_25sep2023.pdf) for more.

 ## Photography

 I love to travel and spend as much time outdoors as possible.
 I always take my camera with me wherever I go - feel free to check out some of my [photos](https://www.instagram.com/rythei).

 ## Research
-Since coming to Berkeley, I have been primarily interested in various theoretical aspects of deep learning, though lately this has mainly been focused on the question of _generalization_.
+During my PhD, I was primarily interested in theoretical aspects of deep learning, mainly been focused on the question of _generalization_.
 Namely, I'm interested in when and how we can fit extremely complicated and expressive models to data, and expect these models to perform well on new, unseen data.

 Below is a list of papers I've co-authored.

+- **Theisen, R.**, PhD Thesis advised by Michael W. Mahoney. _Beyond Worst-Case Generalization in Modern Machine Learning_. [[View](https://escholarship.org/uc/item/62j5g7vd)]

 - **Theisen, R.**, Kim, H., Yang, Y, Hodgkinson, L., Mahoney, M.W. _When are ensembles really effective?_ Preprint, 2023. [[ArXiv](https://arxiv.org/abs/2305.12313)]